 Seattle is the ultimate vacation destination, and a visit to our beautiful campus in the middle of the city should definitely be on your summer bucket list.

-We offer admissions information sessions (led by a seasoned Admissions Counselor) and campus tours (led by a current SU student) each weekday in June, July and August at 9:30 AM and 1:30 PM.
+We offer admissions information sessions (led by a seasoned Admissions Counselor) and campus tours (led by a current SU student) each weekday in June, July and August at 10:00 AM and 2:00 PM (Friday afternoon tours will begin at 1:00 PM).
 Visit our online visit calendar to sign up for an information session and tour on the day that best fits your schedule.

 If you are planning a visit, be sure to build in time to explore our beautiful surroundings, as summer in Seattle is full of adventures and—believe it or not—sunshine!
 To help you plan the ultimate Seattle vacation, we’ve created a list of our favorite ways to soak up the summer here in the Emerald City.
 Feel free to contact us at firstname.lastname@example.org or (206) 220-8040 if you have additional questions regarding your visit.